Energy density driven ultrafast electronic excitations in a cuprate superconductor: Introduction

 \section{Introduction}

 Ultrafast pump–probe spectroscopy has become a key technique for exploring nonequilibrium dynamics in high-temperature superconductors \cite{giannetti2016ultrafast}, particularly the cuprates, where intertwined orders such as superconductivity, charge-density waves, and pseudogap states compete and coexist \cite{keimer2015quantum}.
 In these materials, the photoinduced response is typically strongly dependent on the photon energy of the pump pulse, which determines whether collective or single-particle excitations dominate the transient dynamics.
-At the lowest photon energies, in the THz range ($\sim$1–30~meV), ultrafast pulses can resonantly drive collective modes such as the Josephson plasma resonance \cite{matsunaga2014light}, infrared-active phonons \cite{hu2014optically}, or the amplitude (Higgs) mode of the superconducting order parameter \cite{katsumi2018higgs}.
+At the lowest photon energies, in the THz range ($\sim$1–30~meV), ultrafast pulses can resonantly drive collective modes such as the Josephson plasma resonance \cite{matsunaga2014light}, infrared-active phonons \cite{hu2014optically, liu2020pump}, or the amplitude (Higgs) mode of the superconducting order parameter \cite{katsumi2018higgs}.
 Such excitations have enabled the observation of transient superconducting-like states even above the equilibrium transition temperature, including optically induced interlayer coherence in underdoped YBa$_2$Cu$_3$O$_{6+x}$ \cite{Kaiser2012}, non-equilibrium superconductivity driven by intense far-infrared pulses \cite{Budden2021}, and wavelength-dependent enhancement of superconducting correlations in stripe-ordered cuprates \cite{Casandruc2015}.
 In the mid-infrared (50–200~meV), resonant excitation of lattice vibrations — such as Cu–O stretching modes — induces strong electron–phonon coupling and nonlinear phononic effects \cite{forst2011nonlinear, mankowsky2014nonlinear}, producing transient structural distortions that can enhance or even induce superconductivity \cite{fausti2011light}.
 At higher photon energies, near-infrared (near-IR, 0.5–1.5~eV) and visible (1.5–3~eV) pulses excite interband and charge-transfer transitions across the Mott or Hubbard gaps \cite{giannetti2016ultrafast, smallwood2012tracking}, injecting high-energy quasiparticles that disrupt the superconducting condensate.
 These processes enable time-resolved studies of quasiparticle recombination, pseudogap collapse, and charge-order melting \cite{rameau2014photoinduced, graf2011nodal, perfetti2007ultrafast,boschini2018collapse}.
 Despite the differences in excitation channels, the subsequent relaxation pathways often converge toward similar dynamics characterized by quasiparticle thermalization and gap recovery.
+Optical and mid-infrared driving have provided important insight into nonequilibrium quasiparticle dynamics \cite{giannetti2016ultrafast, zhang2020photoinduced}.
+However, these studies were restricted to valence-band optical channels and did not probe deep-electronic or core-level excitation.